Key takeaways

 Prednisone is not considered effective in cats.
 Unlike humans or dogs, cats do not efficiently absorb prednisone or convert it to its active form, prednisolone.

 Veterinary literature advises veterinarians to use prednisolone in cats instead of prednisone.
-Its beneficial effects, potential side effects, and dosages are nearly identical to prednisone.
-At low doses, prednisolone is highly effective at relieving inflammation.
-It suppresses the immune system response at high doses and can treat problems such as rheumatoid arthritis.
+Its benefits, potential side effects, and dosages are nearly identical to those of prednisone.
+At low doses, prednisolone is used to relieve inflammation.
+At high doses, it suppresses the immune system response and can treat problems such as rheumatoid arthritis.

 - Discomfort, pain, stiffness, and swelling due to inflammation, such as itchy skin or joint pain

-- Autoimmune conditions (when the immune system attacks healthy tissues, such as inflammatory bowel disease, lupus, or rheumatoid arthritis)
+- Autoimmune conditions, such as inflammatory bowel disease, lupus, or rheumatoid arthritis

 - Certain types of cancer, such as lymphoma or multiple myeloma

-- Adrenal insufficiency is a condition in which the adrenal gland does not produce enough cortisol
+- Adrenal insufficiency, a condition in which the adrenal gland does not produce enough cortisol

-Although the use of prednisone is discouraged in cats, the standard guide to veterinary drugs, Plumb’s Veterinary Drug Manual, admits there may be situations where the veterinarian’s only choice is to give oral prednisone.
+Although the use of prednisone is discouraged in cats, the standard veterinary drug guide, Plumb’s Veterinary Drug Manual, admits that there may be situations in which the veterinarian’s only option is to give oral prednisone.
 Dose conversions are largely left up to veterinarians.

 RELATED: Prednisolone vs. prednisone: Differences, similarities, and which is better for you